How to Get Rid of Fleas in Your Home

-Discovering that you have fleas in your home can be distressing.
+Finding fleas in your house can cause a sense of panic.
 After all, fleas can impact the health and well-being of pets as well as cause you to feel uncomfortable in your own abode.
-Don’t panic!
+Don’t freak out.
 With the right approach and some diligence, you can get rid of these irritating pests and reclaim your space.
-Take the steps below to get rid of fleas in your home.
-Be thorough and don’t skip any steps—that’s the key to effective flea control.
+Follow the steps below to get rid of fleas in your home.
+Be thorough and don’t skip any steps—that’s the key to getting rid of fleas.

 Treat Your Pet

-Clean & Treat Pet Bedding.
+Clean and treat pet bedding.
 If you have a severe infestation, you may want to consider discarding your pet's bedding, which is likely to contain fleas and flea larvae.
 Otherwise, treat your pet’s bedding with Ortho® Home Defense® Dual-Action Bed Bug Killer (which also kills fleas), following label directions.
 Once the bedding has been treated and allowed to dry, wash it in hot, soapy water (and make a note to continue to wash it on a regular basis).
 Old pet toys, particularly plush ones, should be sealed in plastic bags and thrown out.